ondrejmokry/TestSignals/README.md

 - MOKRÝ, O.; RAJMIC, P. *Reweighted l1 minimization for audio inpainting*.
 SPARS Workshop, Toulouse, France: 2019. [[full text at ResearchGate](https://www.researchgate.net/publication/344840708_Reweighted_l1_minimization_for_audio_inpainting)]

-Please note that even though the mentioned publications include testing using the same clean signals, the gap positions might be slightly different due to minor evolution of the algorithm used to distribute the gaps.
+Please note that even though samo of the mentioned publications include testing using the same clean signals, the gap positions might be slightly different due to minor evolution of the algorithm used to distribute the gaps.
 Furthermore, a recording of a wind ensemble was part of the experiments, but it was omitted in the present dataset in order to keep its single-instrument nature.